benmvp/slides/md/2016-es6-developer-week.md

 NOTES:
 - `bind()` was introduced in ES5 and it creates a new function, passing the specified `this`
-- Underscore and other libraries have a bind method so it can work with ES3
+- Underscore and other shim have a bind method so it can work with ES3 browsers
 - Works, but messy syntax
+- We need something better!

 /////